filippopedrazzinifp/kosuke/README.md

 * Update the documentation based on the commits - define the default framework.
 Read the docs?
 * Fine tune using tickets and code
 * Build Django auth with chatgpt
+    * Include serpapis and content online to generate the response
 * Code migration
     * Translate a codebase from one framework to another one
+* Fetch latest requirements version when generating code

 - Security analysis: Kosuke could be extended to perform security analysis on code, including checking for common vulnerabilities and suggesting improvements to prevent attacks.
 - Code refactoring: Kosuke could be used to help refactor code, including identifying redundant or poorly structured code and suggesting better alternatives.